 Step 1 – Install Desktop Environment

 By default, Ubuntu Server does not have an installed Desktop Environment.
-XRDP server is designed to controls only desktop systems.
+XRDP server is designed to control only desktop systems.
 So you will need to add a desktop environment to your system.

 Open a terminal and upgrade all installed packages with the following command: